 THE SPERM BANK OF CALIFORNIA, the only US sperm bank to conduct and publish research on family-building through donor insemination, has been actively involved in research for over 20 years.
 We are leaders in the field - tracking the outcome of each insemination attempt, maintaining records of conceptions since the establishment of our organization, and conducting research on the well-being of TSBC families and donors.
 Since 2000, Joanna Scheib, PhD, has guided the research program.
 Research findings shape how we provide family-building options and inform the long-term services and support we provide to our families and donors.
-We applied more than a decade of research to develop and implement a system for the release of donor information to adults who were conceived through TSBC's Identity-Release® Program.
+We applied more than a decade of research to develop and implement a system for information release to adults with donors in TSBC's Identity-Release® Program.

 Interested in participating in our research?
 Get a research update?
 See what's available.